All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Timeline and Protocol

-Pre-surgery (if time allows): Some providers start BPC-157 1-2 weeks before surgery to optimize tissue health.
+Pre-surgery (if time allows): Some providers start BPC-157 1-2 weeks before surgery to improve tissue health.
 Discuss with your surgeon first.
 Most providers recommend stopping TB-500 1-2 weeks before surgery due to its effects on angiogenesis.

 Illustration for Post Surgery Recovery Stack